knaggita/Football-Dataset-Analysis/README.md

 10. Detrmined the qualitites that make a player that make them crucial to the team's success

-# How can I get involved with the Football Dataset Analysis project?
+# How can I contribute to the Football Dataset Analysis project?

-## Quickest start
+## Steps to follow

 1. Fork the project to your respository
 4. Clone the project repository and run the project, refer to the "How to setup section to know how to do that".